 Use networking to your advantage

 Networking is key here.
 Maybe your old boss knows a young professional looking to get ahead in their career; or maybe you met the perfect candidate a few months back at a university career fair.
-Whatever the case may be, reaching out to these talented individuals before making a public posting can be a great way to start with a smaller, more skilled cohort of applicants.
+Whatever the case may be, reaching out to these talented individuals before making a public posting can be a great way to start with a smaller, more skilled cohort of Candidates for Your Company.

 Go beyond the resume